adaptdk/usa-documentation/code-reviews/README.md

   - Any manual setup setps that need to happen prior to testing
   - Testing steps + expected outcomes

+## Work in small batches

+Whenever possible, favor small, frequently submitted batches of work over large infrequently submitted batches.
+Small batches of work are easier for a reviewer to reason about.

+For instance, if you are assigned a ticket that will require changes to multiple parts of the system, consider submitting several PRs, one for each part of the system.
+This will allow the reviwer the opportunity to review each change in isolation, allowing them to provide better feedback.

+Submitting small PRs early in the process also allows for early review from peers.
+For instance, if you aren't sure the best way to implement something, push up a WIP PR and ask for feedback from the team.

+Keep in mind that `main` branch should always be in a deployable state.
+If you submit a PR that relies on work not yet complete, ensure that merging your initial PR will not bring `main` into a non-functional state.
+How to acheive this is a judgement call dependent on the situation, but usually their are logical boundaries which can be used to segment what goes into a PR.
+If needed you can always fall back to a single, larger PR utilizing the WIP PR state on Github to allow others the opportunity to review as you go.

 ## Democratize code review